The fabulous green paradise of the royal palace in Marlia just outside Lucca

 The Teatro d'Acqua, or Water Theater

-Formed by a large semi-circular pool surrounded by rushing waterfalls which pour from five large masks, the magical water fountains and colorful roses make this a lovely baroque-styled garden.
+Formed by a large semi-circular pool with rushing waterfalls pouring from five large masks, the lovely Baroque-style garden with its magical water fountains and colorful roses right behind Villa Reale makes it the easiest one to enjoy from the villa even if on this itinerary you get to it last (the itinerary recommended has you do a circular route anti-clockwise of the property as seen below).
 You will be enchanted with the display of white, pink and red begonias and the musical sounds of water splashing through the various layers.

-In the meantime, if you are looking for a green, gorgeous setting for a picnic, a relaxing stroll or great photos, you can't go wrong with a stop at the Villa Reale di Marlia near Lucca.
+If you are looking for a green, gorgeous setting for a picnic, a relaxing stroll or great photos, I suggest you make a stop at the Villa Reale di Marlia near Lucca a must during your stay in Tuscany!